nursahketene/coding101/DayOne/DayOneScript.md

 }
 ```

+>> THIS IS WHERE WE LEFT THE FIRST DAY

 Ok let's take it a notch more interesting and add a hero element

 In index.html add the following to the top